 For one thing, with both sensory pleasure and the good, our satisfaction is inextricably bound up with interest, which is to say with the existence of whatever it is that is causing the pleasure.

-When we are hungry, a virtual dinner will not do: we want the meat and potatoes.
-Those of who these past several months have had to confine our social intercourse to Zoom meetings will know what he means.
+When we are hungry, a virtual dinner will not do—we want the meat and potatoes.

 But things are different with aesthetic pleasure.
-There is something peculiarly disengaged about aesthetic pleasure.
+There is something peculiarly disengaged about aesthetic pleasure itself.

 But when we judge something to be beautiful, Kant says, the pleasure we take in that judgment is ideally an “entirely disinterested satisfaction.”